 - Sunday – Couscous salad

 I pretend now that I make a different meal every day of the week, but frequently I’m not that sophisticated.
 I batch-cook at the beginning of the week, and I eat the same for a few dinners.
 It is a personal preference.

 Creating your weekly meal plan is super convenient.
 When you’re having a hard time thinking about a meal plan, using a meal planning service can be exactly what you need.
 They tell you what to buy and have eating suggestions for you.

-For my personal meal plan, I use my favorite meals, my favorite recipes from the $5 Meal Plan, and sometimes I even browse the web for food (mostly Pinterest, to be honest).
+For my personal meal plan, I use my favorite meals, and my favorite recipes from the $5 Meal Plan, and sometimes I even browse the web for food (mostly Pinterest, to be honest).

 [Related Read: 11 Budget Recipes & Cheap Easy Meal Ideas To Try]

 In Summary – Why You Need To Start Meal Planning

 Meal planning is an easy way to prepare your food in a week that would help you save time and money.
 Your shopping lists will be in order so that your delicious recipes are complete and nutritious.
 This can also help you in budgeting your finances.

 Gone are the days when you would have to run to the grocery store to buy additional items for your family meals.
 With meal planning as your tool, you will enjoy a stress-free meal.